Param-Harrison/kidzode/public/courses/pixel-heroes/superhero_power.md

 print(f"{superhero_name} {power}!")
 ```

-## Remember
-- You can use many lists
-- Each `random.choice()` picks independently
-- Combinations make each hero unique!
+**The magic:** You can use as many lists as you want!
+Each `random.choice()` picks independently, so combinations make each hero unique!

-## Try This
-Add more powers!
+Add more powers - make them creative, funny, or powerful!

-## If Stuck
-- Powers can be full sentences
-- Keep running to see different combos!

-You did it! ⭐